jay-joshy/allergyguide/README.md

 # Allergyguide.ca

-TODO:

-- home-page -- create sections with links to pages X DONE
-- about page
-  - add author pictures
-- 404 page -- tweak
-- content (need one example page per section)
-  - macros
-  - topics
-  - meds
-  - research
-- Shortcodes:
-  - Picture with caption underneath, modern X DONE
-  - Template for macros/ which just lists them all out X DONE
-  - Profiles — circular picture with caption underneath X DONE
-- tomls
-  - macros for topics X DONE
-  - research appraisal
-  - medications
-- connect allergy.ca to github upon deployment
-- contributing guide (ie. style)

 ## Goals

-A resident-led and faculty reviewed website for high-yield and concise information about 1) conditions 2) therapies/medications 3) Clinical decision tools 4) patient resources.
+A resident-led and faculty-reviewed website for high-yield and concise information about 1) conditions 2) therapies/medications 3) Clinical decision tools 4) patient resources.
 It is meant for **practical use by residents**.

 Secondary goals if time permits includes: